Appendix D — Sample Balance

 D.6 Adjusting Sample Data with the Population Data

 The tables above indicate an overrepresentation of states like São Paulo and Rio de Janeiro, while states such as Amapá and Tocantins are underrepresented.
-To achieve a balanced sample, we applied a cell weighting procedure (see Kalton & Flores-Cervantes, 2003) based on the characteristics of state
+To achieve a balanced sample, a cell weighting procedure was use (see Kalton & Flores-Cervantes, 2003) based on the characteristics of state

 , sex